TheMonk2121/ai-dev-tasks/000_core/000_evaluation-system-entry-point.md

 cat evals_300/_generated/300_core.md
 ```

-**This is the NEW standardized evaluation system with auto-generated documentation and configuration management.**
+**This is the legacy evaluation system.
+Use Pydantic Evals framework for new development.**

 ### **📋 Standard Evaluation Command (With Lessons Engine)**
 ```bash